tuliotoffolo/fstsp/README.md

 }
 ```

-## How to execute
+## How to run

-To execute them, use the syntax presented below:
+To run the code, use the syntax presented below:

 ```
 Usage: gurobi.sh <formulation.py> <instance_file> [options]